iannicolasdev/iannicolasdev/README.md

 ## About me

-I'm a computer science student currently focused on improving my Python skills.
-I'm actively working on personal projects and am always open to collaborating and learning more about technology.
+I'm a Computer Science student passionate about solving problems through technology.
+I'm currently focused on developing practical skills through personal projects, and I'm always open to learning, collaborating, and exploring new tools and technologies.

 ## Tools & Technologies